 Louise O’Connor, Contributor

-Louise shares her thoughts on thyroid triggers and cold weather.
+Thoughts on thyroid triggers and cold weather.

 When your body’s regulatory systems are working well your body can maintain an ideal core body temperature, even when the outside temperature plummets.

-However if you are feeling the cold all the time, especially during winter it could mean your body’s thermoregulatory systems are out of balance and your body is finding it much harder to keep warm.
+However, if you are feeling the cold all the time, especially during winter it could mean your body’s thermoregulatory systems are out of balance and your body is finding it much harder to keep warm.

 What is a normal body temperature?

 The average normal resting body temperature of an adult is generally accepted as 98.6 Fahrenheit, or 37 degrees Celsius.